 Individual presenters will each have 15 minutes to share a tightly focused presentation.
 The last 15 minutes of the session is reserved for questions and discussion.
 KDP will select and group three topically related presentations (if possible) within each session.

 [May be scheduled on any day of the 3-day conference; 30 minutes within a 60-minute session]

-[May be scheduled on any day of the 3-day conference; a single 60 minute large-group networking session]
+[May be scheduled on any day of the 3-day conference; a single 90-minute session]

-After selecting a format, if you are proposing a Workshop, PowerTalk, or Roundtable, choose one of the three conference strands appropriate for your topic.
-The Lessons Learned session requires selection of a topic area only.
+After selecting a format, if you are proposing a Deep Dive, PowerTalk, or Roundtable, choose one of the three conference strands appropriate for your topic.
 You do not need to indicate a strand or topic area for a Chapter Poster.